Login

 • Alloy frame and fork

-The Triban 500 could be an affordable first road bike for children aged 9 to 12 and 135cm to 150cm tall.
+The Triban 500 is a cost-effective first road bike suitable for children aged 9 to 12 and 135cm to 150cm tall.
+This alloy bike has a sub-10kg weight, 650b wheels, and an 8-speed Shimano Claris drivetrain.

-The 46/34T double chainring and 11-34t cassette provides plenty of range for budding climbers.
+The double chainring and wide-range cassette provide ample options for aspiring climbers.

 Vitus 24

-If your teenager is really getting into their sport, there are now plenty of high-quality race-ready road and mountain bikes that will cultivate their competitive edge.
+If your teenager is genuinely engaged in cycling, there are numerous high-quality race-ready road and mountain bikes designed to enhance their competitive edge.

 Islabikes Creig